 During the Covid-19 coronavirus pandemic Deep Talk can be used via video calls and in other imaginative ways.
+Deep Talk online trainings are occurring.
+Please visit our Online community

 The Deep Talk method will also be related to the six practical methods that have helped shape it: Oral traditions of storytelling (across millennia); Christian Spiritual Accompaniment (across 1700 years); language learning process theory (Joseph Artigas); Montessori Education methods; Godly Play(Jerome Berryman); workplace mediation techniques for groups.
 This theory and practice in Deep Talk is provided at Developing Deep Talk training.